Create your first Incremental Model

 column as a valid condition criteria).

 III.
-Put the condition at the end of the SQL model query.
+Place the condition at the end of the SQL model query.

 In our SQL model we simply add the condition {% if is_incremental() %}